cbms26/JCUBSB-group-1/theme.md

 # JCUBSB Theme Development Guide

 ## Overview
 This document provides essential information for a new developer to continue developing the JCUBSB theme.
-It includes details about the theme's features, files that may need editing, design decisions, colors, and other relevant information.
+It includes details about the theme's features, files that may need editing, design decisions, and other relevant information.

 ## Features
+- **Hamburger menu:** Fullscreen hamburger menu adaptable to any screen size
 - **Custom Post Types:** Events and News
 - **Custom Widgets:** Recent Posts, Social Media Links, Upcoming Events
 - **Responsive Design:** Mobile-friendly and adaptable to various screen sizes